fdm-monster/fdm-monster-docs/docs/installing/docker_compose.md

 ---
-title: Docker Compose
+title: Docker and Docker Compose
 sidebar_position: 2
 ---

-# Docker Compose
+# Docker and Docker Compose

 This is a guide on how to use Docker Compose to run FDM Monster.